The playground is a battlefield

 The innocent becomes the guilty

-And the guilty walks home to eat dinner with his family
+And the guilty walks home to have dinner with his family

 Ha